 As a reasonably senior manager and a person approaching retirement, I take pride and pleasure in mentoring those younger associates who are interested in being mentored.
-I was impressed by the following passage from Chip R. Bell's book Managers As Mentors.
-Speaking of his father and first mentor, Bell writes,
+I was impressed by the following passage from Chip R. Bell's

 One very important lesson I learned from him was this: mentoring is an ethical act.
 Effective mentors must be clean in their protégé dealings, not false, manipulative, or greedy.
 Competent mentors must be honest and consistent in their communications and actions.
-They must not steal their protégés opportunities for struggle or moments of glory.
-Great mentors refrain from coveting their protégés talents or falsifying their own.
+They must not steal their protégé's opportunities for struggle or moments of glory.
+Great mentors refrain from coveting their protégé's talents or falsifying their own.
 They honor the protégé, just as they honor the process of mutual learning.7